-• The academic colleague asserting malpractice or misconduct, presenting the case.
-If the academic colleague is unavailable a nominee will present the
+- The academic colleague asserting malpractice or misconduct, presenting the case.
+If the academic colleague is unavailable a nominee will present the case.
+This will usually be the Curriculum Leader for the relevant curriculum area. - A curriculum administrator will minute the meeting and maintain records of all decisions and outcomes.

-- A curriculum administrator will minute the meeting and maintain records of all decisions and outcomes. - The learner or apprentice suspected of academic malpractice or misconduct.
+• The learner or apprentice suspected of academic malpractice or misconduct.